unisonweb/website/src/compare-lang/unison-for-java-devs.md

   log : Text -> ()
 ```

 In our application logic, we can use the general `Logger.log` operation.
-Abilities are tracked in the type system, a bit like checked exceptions in Java, so the `{Logger}` indicates that this function requires something that handles the `Logger` ability.
-The `{Logger}` ability requirement will appear in the type signatures of all the functions that call `Logger.log` until some bit of code provides a concrete implementation for it.
+Abilities are tracked in the type system, a bit like checked exceptions in Java.
+The `{Logger}` indicates that this function requires something that handles the `Logger` ability or it will be passed up the call stack as a requirement until some bit of code provides an implementation for it.

 ``` unison
 initialize : '{Logger} ()